solwassie/Intro/README.md

 LinkedIn: https://www.linkedin.com/in/yatmelis-freites-36a0382b9/

 Twitter: https://x.com/sol_wassie

 🚧 Fun Fact:
-When I’m not coding or exploring the crypto world, you’ll find me [your hobby, e.g., hiking, playing chess, exploring new cafes, etc.].
+When I’m not coding or exploring the crypto world, you’ll find me wandering through the city.

 ## 🔮 Tools, Technologies and Languages